Tehran Monorail: History and Controversy

-Despite the overwhelming criticism of the project, a project to build the first phase officially began on March 17, 2004.
+Despite the overwhelming criticism of the Monorail, a project to build the first phase officially began on March 17, 2004.

 Phase One comprises a 6 km line with six stations.

-Sadeghieh Square, Tehran Metro (Green line), Apadana Complex, Tehran West Bus depot, Azadi Square, Mehrabad Airport.
+Sadeghieh Square, Tehran Metro (Green line), Apadana Complex, the Tehran West Bus Depot, Azadi Square, and Mehrabad Airport.

-Phase Two will include a loop back to Sadeghieh through Akbatan Apartment complex, and expand the line to 12 km.
+Phase Two will include a loop back to Sadeghieh through the Akbatan Apartment complex, and expand the line's length to 12 km.

-In 2004, when the project was started by then Tehran Mayor, Ahmadinejad, it had not received the approval of the High Traffic Council; a body in charge of studying and approving transport schemes.
-This resulted in the disqualification of the monorail from any state assistance.
+In 2004, when the project was started by the then-Mayor Ahmadinejad, it had not received the approval of the High Traffic Council; a body in charge of studying and approving transport schemes.
+This resulted in the monorail being blocked from receiving from any state assistance.

-In 2007 federal budget, the sum of 82 Billion Rials was dedicated to the completion for the Monorail by President Mahmoud Ahmadinejad's administration.
+In 2007 federal budget, the sum of 82 billion rials was earmarked for the completion for the Monorail by president Mahmoud Ahmadinejad's administration.

-The Monorail is not supported by the current Tehran mayor, and the current head of Tehran Metro, Mr. Hashemi, whom have asked for the budget allocated to the Monorail to be redistributed for other public transport projects, such as expansion of Metro lines.
+The Monorail is not supported by the Tehran mayor, Mohammad Bagher Ghalibaf, and the current head of Tehran Metro (TUSRC), Mr. Hashemi, who have asked for the budget allocated to the Monorail to be redistributed for other public transport projects, such as expansion of Metro lines.

 In September 2007, Iran Daily reported that the Tehran monorail project will become operational by 2011.
-This was quoted by the Deputy Interior Minister for development affairs Mehdi Hashemi.
+This was quoted by the Deputy Interior Minister for development affairs, Mehdi Hashemi.
 It further added that the monorail lines would extend across the capital, the Persian daily ’Iran’ reported.

 He continued that the routes for monorail lines in the metropolis have been specified as follows: from Basij Square in the southeast to Tehran Pars in the northeast, from Tehran Pars to Pounak Square in the northwest, from Pounak to Nematabad in the south and from Nematabad to Basij Square again.